wowcrise54/AutoConfig/README.md

 ```

 The API listens on port 5000 by default and serves host data from the
 `results` directory using a lightweight SQLite database.
+Be sure to run the
+helper script at least once so that the `results` directory is populated.